rspamd/rspamd/rmilter/configuration.md

 	+ Default: `X-Spam`
 - `rspamd_metric`: Rspamd metric that would define whether we reject message as spam or not (quoted string)
 	+ Default: `default`
-- `whitelist`: list of ips or nets that should be not checked with Rspamd
+- `whitelist`: list of ips, nets or hostnames that should be not checked with Rspamd
 	+ Default: `empty`
 - `extended_spam_headers`: add extended Rspamd headers to messages, is useful for debugging or private mail servers (flag)
 	+ Default: `false`